 Editor’s note: Some of the offers on this page may be expired.
 Check out our Best Credit Cards page for the most up-to-date offers for our favorite credit cards.

 When it comes down to it, the Chase Slate and Chase Freedom are two cards for two very different types of consumers.
 It’s up to you to determine which card best fits your lifestyle.

-Chase Slate is a balance transfer credit card that can help you ease the pressure of credit card debt.
-New cardholders will receive a 0% introductory APR for the first 15 months on purchases and balance transfers.
-What’s more, Chase charges no fee to transfer a balance within the first 60 days of opening the account.
+Chase Slate is a balance transfer credit card offering cardholders an introductory APR for 15 months on both purchases and balance transfers.
+There’s no annual fee and you won’t be charged a balance transfer fee for the first 60 days.

 Chase Slate vs. Chase Freedom